microsoft/Azure-Synapse-Connectivity-Checker/README.md

 	$FabricEndpoint = "xxxx-xxxx.datawarehouse.pbidedicated.windows.net" # Enter your Fabric SQL Endpoint
 	$AADUser = "xxxx@domain.com" # AAD user that will be used to authenticate
 	$DatabaseName = "master" # Enter your Database Name
-	$DisableAnonymousTelemetry = $false # Set as $true if you don't want to send anonymous usage data to Microsoft
  ```
   - Execute the script